shmove/team-3-group-project/README.md

 # Group Project (Team 3)
 This is a project made to the specifications of Matthew Barr for a college work placement.
+Work on this project finalised in May 2021.

 ## Installation
 Run the latest installer from the [releases section](https://github.com/shmove/team-3-group-project/releases), and launch from the newly generated desktop icon.

-## Members
+## Contributor Credits
-This project is actively being worked on by:
-- Matthew Liddle
+- @shmove
-- Luka Senic
+- Luka Senic (@Permille)
 - Destiny Uduebholo
 - Katie Hendry